 Betty Bronson, Florence Vidor, and Adolphe Menjou Are Parents People? movie images: Paramount Pictures.

 “Are Parents People?
-Movie (1925) Review: Vehicle for Cinema’s First Teenage Star” last updated in March 2021.
+(1925): Fluffy ‘Family Comedy’ Was Vehicle for Cinema’s First Teen Star” last updated in June 2021.